cefect/FloodDownscaler2/README.md

 [2112_agg_pub](https://github.com/cefect/2112_agg_pub): public repo of analysis for aggregation paper.

 ## Installation
+TODO: make installation more user-friendly (e.g., containerization or setup-tools)

+Installing FloodDownscaler2 is complex and customizeable and requires three basic steps:
-build a python environment per ./environment.yml
+- build a python environment per ./environment.yml

-create and customize a ./definitions.py file (see below)
+- create and customize a ./definitions.py file (see below)

-set paths for whitebox-tools v2.2.0
+- install/setup whitebox-tools v2.2.0 (see below)

+Once setup is complete, its highly advisable to test your install by updating/running ./example.bat Typically, I build a conda/miniforge environment in windows ./env and write a batch script to activate this (`./env/conda_activate.bat`)

 ### setting up whitebox-tools
 Some of the functions depend on whitebox-tools (wbt) python API.
 For these to work, installing FloodDownscaler2 requires installing whitebox-tools (if you haven't already) and telling FloodDownscaler2 where to find it.
 Below is some guidance/instructions for configuring wbt; however, there are a few ways to do this and not all ways work on all systems.